ahmedlhrpk/Savings-Plan-Buy-feature/docs/migration-plan.md

 - Carefully import and manage existing CDK-managed resources and dependencies.
 - The provided code comparison illustrates how CDK constructs map to Terraform resources.

----

-*This document can be included as `docs/migration-plan.md` in your GitHub repository.*

----